-The following conditions apply for acceptance into the Program:
+The following conditions apply for acceptance into the program:

-- Completion of 30 hours or more of course work with a minimum grade point average of 2.00; - Completion of Introduction to Criminal Justice (CRJS 1003) with a minimum grade of C; - Filing the required application for admission form to the program with the Program Coordinator; - Securing the approval by the Program Coordinator; and - Assignment of an academic advisor from the program; and - Filing the approved application to the program form with the Registrar's Office.
+- Completion of 30 hours or more of course work with a minimum GPA of 2.00; - Completion of Introduction to Criminal Justice (CRJS 1003) with a minimum grade of C; - Filing the required application for admission form to the program with the program coordinator; - Securing the approval by the program coordinator; - Assignment of an academic advisor from the program; and - Filing the approved application to the program form with the Registrar's office.

-The BA in Criminal Justice offers students a common core of course work and a choice of two emphasis areas: Law Enforcement and Legal.
+The bachelor's degree in Criminal Justice offers students a common core of course work and a choice of two emphasis areas: Law Enforcement and Legal.